pyjanitor-devs/pyjanitor/mkdocs/devguide.md

 1. Fork the repository.
 2. Ensure you have Docker running on your local machine.
 3. Ensure you have VSCode running on your local machine.
+4. In VS Code, Install an extension called `Remote - Containers`.
-4. In Visual Studio Code,
+5. In Visual Studio Code,
     click on the quick actions Status Bar item in the lower left corner.
-5. Then select "Remote Containers: Clone Repository In Container Volume".
+6. Then select "Remote Containers: Clone Repository In Container Volume".
-6. Enter in the URL of your fork of `pyjanitor`.
+7. Enter in the URL of your fork of `pyjanitor`.

 VSCode will pull down the prebuilt Docker container, git clone the repository for you inside an isolated Docker volume,